CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 }
 ```

-The next function allows simply to extract the risk difference and the
+The next function allows simply to extract the RD and the
 corresponding 95%CI.

 ``` r